 IRS mileage rate advantages

-It is easy to use because it is a published number, and it’s non-taxable.
+It is easy to use because it is a published number and is non-taxable.

 IRS mileage rate disadvantages